Most players do not have a study problem. They have a selection problem.

 They are willing to work.
 They just do not know what deserves the next hour.

 So they bounce between random puzzles, opening videos, blitz sessions, and endgame clips, hoping something sticks.
+The result is often hundreds of hours of scattered effort with minimal rating gain.

 A better study plan starts with one question: